elevenbuckets/OptractP2pCLI/README.md

 Above instruction still valid for validator's node.

-The `OptractClient` will install in the following folders (call it `$basedir` below):
+The `OptractClient` will install in where user extract the file (the `$basedir`).

-- mac and linux: `~/.config/Optract`
-- windows: `~/AppData/Local/Optract`

-Under `$basedir` there contain files and directories after installation:
+After install, `$basedir` contain files and directories:
 - `dist/`: the main code, include executables, contract related, node_modules, nativeApp, systray and gui
-- `config.json`, `ipfs_repo/`, `myArchive.bcup`, and `keystore/`: should keep these file while
+- `config.json`, `ipfs_repo/`, `myArchive.bcup`, and `keystore/`: should keep these file
-  update the main code
+  while update the main code
-    - note that cache files also in `$basedir` and may need to remove them in some cases
+    - note that cache files also in `$basedir`
 - `optract.log`: contain installation log, and a couple lines while `nativeApp` start to work

 ## To build
-- requirements: python2.7
+- requirements: python3 and modules
-    - `pip` and `virtualenv`: it is probably better to use virtualenv of python and install python modules in user space.
-There's no `pip` in mac (at least not in MacOS 10.13) and no python in windows 10.
-One way is to download and install python from python.org, install `virtualenv` using `pip`, and create virtualenv (using python 2.7) as a non-root user.
-In mac, use anaconda/miniconda (my choice) or homebrew or get-pip.py or macports are alternative choices.
+    - create virtualenv: assume there are python3 installed (through python.org or anaconda/minoconda or homebrew on mac or linux package managers).
+For example:
+        - unix, python3, bash or zsh
+            - `python3 -m venv ~/py37`
+            - `~/py37/bin/activate`
+        - unix, anaconda/miniconda, bash or zsh
+            - `conda create --name py37 python=3.7`
+            - `conda activate py37`
+        - to leave virtualenv, use `source deactivate` or `conda deactivate`
     - install python modules:
         - `pip install pyinstaller pyarmor wxPython psutil`
-    - register pyarmor (assume the register file is in `~/Downloads`)
+    - register pyarmor (assume the register file is in `~/Downloads/pyarmor-regfile-1.zip`)
         - `pyarmor register ~/Downloads/pyarmor-regfile-1.zip`
-        - then, run `pyarmor register` should see something like `This code is authorized to ...`
+        - then, after run `pyarmor register` should show something like `This code is authorized to ...`
-    - note: should migrate to python3 in near future.
-In case that happens, at lease need to update following places:
-        - encode/decode `bytes` in `struct.pack()` and `struct.unpack()`
-        - `raw_input()` -> `input()`
-        - remove `from __future__ import print_function`
 - if not yet:
     - `git clone git@github.com:elevenbuckets/OptractP2pCLI.git`
     - `git checkout init_setup`